nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Overlapping Subproblems

 Subproblems are smaller versions of the original problem.
-Any problem has overlapping sub-problems if finding its solution involves solving the same subproblem multiple times.
+Any problem has overlapping sub-problems if finding its solutionMimicPQ involves solving the same subproblem multiple times.
 Take the example of the Fibonacci numbers; to find the `fib(4)`, we need to break it down into the following sub-problems:

 ![](./images/fib4.png)